 Minimum internal pipe size required is 3 inch ID or greater

-Supplied with female Fernco flexible couples to adapt to 3 inch and 4 inch ABS pipe and spigots
+Supplied with female Fernco flexible couples to adapt to 4 inch ABS pipe and spigots (3 inch kit optional add on)

-Supplied with Nibco 3 inch and 4 inch threaded male adapters SPIG x MIPT for connection to 3 inch and 4 inch ABS clean-outs
+Supplied with Nibco 4 inch threaded male adapters SPIG x MIPT for connection to 4 inch ABS clean-outs (3 inch kit optional add on)

 Suitable for both metallic and non-metallic piping